-We now describe the portfolio optimization framework considered in the paper as well as the ML methods used to identify predictors that are helpful for the portfolio minimum-variance construction problem.
-First, we review the parametric portfolio policy of ? and its minimum-variance reformulation as an unconstrained regression problem.
-Second, we discuss how the alternative variable selection methods can be introduced into that framework.
+We now describe the portfolio optimization framework considered in the paper, as well as the ML methods used to identify predictors that are helpful for the portfolio minimum-variance construction problem.
+First, we review the parametric portfolio policy of Brandt et al. (2009) and its minimum-variance reformulation as an unconstrained regression problem.
+Second, we discuss how alternative variable selection methods can be introduced into this framework.
 Finally, we discuss the approach to interpret the importance of the selected predictors.

 The parametric policy is a portfolio optimization task aimed at maximizing utility.
-This is achieved by adjusting a benchmark portfolio (like the equally-weighted or value-weighted portfolios) using a series of asset-specific predictors to enhance the investor's utility.
+This is achieved by adjusting a benchmark portfolio (such as equally weighted or value-weighted portfolios) using a series of asset-specific predictors to enhance the investor's utility.
 Specifically, the benchmark portfolio is modified by adding a weighted sum of long-short portfolios.
 These portfolios are derived from K predictors that are normalized cross-sectionally to have a mean of zero and a standard deviation of one.
-The parametric policy strictly involves equity investments, explicitly excluding any allocation to risk-free asset.
+The parametric policy strictly involves equity investments, explicitly excluding any allocation to risk-free assets.